CASP-Systems-BU/Gadget/README.md

 - (C3): Finally, in section 6.3,  we evaluate the performance of KV stores for all operators using Gadget.
 Figure 13 plots throughput and tail latency for all kv stores.
 We see that RocksDB is significantly outperformed in six out of eleven workloads by both FASTER and BerkeleyDB.

+- (C4): In Section 6.3, we also evaluate the performance of KV stores using YCSB.
+Figure 12 plots throughput and tail latency for all kv stores.

 ## Experiments